 - Shortness of breath

 - Older age.
-Endocarditis occurs most often in older adults over age 60.
+Endocarditis occurs most often in adults over age 60.

 - Artificial heart valves.
-Germs are more likely to attach to an artificial (prosthetic) heart valve than to a normal heart valve.
+Germs are more likely to attach to an artificial (prosthetic) heart valve than to a regular heart valve.

 - Damaged heart valves.
-Certain medical conditions, such as rheumatic fever or infection, can damage or scar one or more of your heart valves, increasing the risk of infection.
+Certain medical conditions, such as rheumatic fever or infection, can damage or scar one or more of the heart valves, increasing the risk of infection.
+A history of endocarditis also increases the risk of infection.

 - Congenital heart defects.
-If you were born with certain types of heart defects, such as an irregular heart or abnormal heart valves, your heart may be more susceptible to infection.
+Being born with certain types of heart defects, such as an irregular heart or damaged heart valves, raises the risk of heart infections.

 - Implanted heart device.
 Bacteria can attach to an implanted device, such as a pacemaker, causing an infection of the heart's lining.

 - Long-term catheter use.
-Having a catheter in place for a long period of time (indwelling catheter) increases your risk of endocarditis.
+A catheter is a thin tube that's used to do some medical procedures.
+Having a catheter in place for a long period of time (indwelling catheter) increases the risk of endocarditis.